 So what is a good GRE score for education?

 As expected, if you’re aiming for an upper tier education program, a good GRE score for you is going to be different than if your desired program just squeaked into the top 100.
 For the top schools, your verbal reasoning score, especially, would need to be 9 points about the typical education aspirant in order meet the average intake for a top 10 program.
-So if you’re considering, say, Princeton, Yale, or NYU, make sure you’ve got the right scores to make the cut.
+So if you’re considering, say, Johns Hopkins, Harvard, or Stanford, make sure you’ve got the right scores to make the cut.
 Also, don’t forget that the GRE isn’t the only factor considered when assessing your application.
 There’s a lot to be considered and so even if you have an average or above average score for your desired program, that doesn’t guarantee admission!